Wardship

 We use our knowledge and experience to give you the service you need at this time.
 We offer personal attention, we use plain language and we provide practical and impartial advice through every stage of the Wardship process

-We have also taken steps to ensure that all applications can be transacted by telephone, email or post in order to reduce the inconvenience caused in the process of the application.
+We’ve also taken steps to ensure that all applications can be transacted by telephone, email or post in order to reduce the inconvenience caused in the process of the application.

 We have set out below an overview of Wardships.
 If you have more specific queries please contact us.
 We would be delighted to be of assistance.